HenestrosaDev/ios-interview-questions/README.md

 		<summary>Answer</summary>

 	In Swift, a protocol is a blueprint of methods, properties, and other requirements that a class, structure, or enumeration can conform to.
 Essentially, a protocol defines a set of rules or guidelines that a type must follow in order to implement that protocol.

+	To establish a real-world analogy to protocols, think of them as a power plug interface.
+The wall outlet defines the shape (contract), and any device that wants to plug in (conform to the protocol) has to match that shape.
+However, the function of the device is irrelevant as long as it plugs in the same way.

 	Protocols are similar to interfaces in other programming languages, but with additional capabilities.
 They allow us to define a set of methods and properties that a type must implement, but they can also provide default implementations for some methods and allow us to add constraints on associated types.